 You will be taken to shore via skiff and then brought back, along with your game, to the Naknek Spirit, where you will be lifted safely back onto the boat for dressing and butchering.

 Weather permitting, we plan to change out hunters every Friday.
-We highly encouraged you to arrive the night prior to your flight out.
+It is strongly encouraged that you plan to arrive the night prior to your flight out.

 The F/V Naknek Spirit was built in 1977 to be used as an oil support vessel in the Gulf of Mexico.
 In 1983, she was converted to serve as a fish tender vessel for the Alaska Fisheries and ferried up through the Panama Canal and up the west coast to Alaska.
-She spent years tendering for various canneries in Alaska and was purchased by Captain Chad and his wife, Megan, four years ago.
+She spent years tendering for various canneries in Alaska and was acquired by previous owner Captain Chad and his wife, Megan, who fitted her out as a Hunt Transporter.

 To this day, she supports inlet fish operations in Prince William Sound, tenders for herring in Togiak in spring, and supports Kodiak Deer Hunts operations each fall.
 She spends winters in Homer, where maintenance and care take place during her down time.